RuodanL/fixation_probability/notebooks/data/figureE6/README.md

-# Fixation probability for the birth-death process on the weighted one-mode projection of the star 3-uniform hypergraph
+# Fixation probability on the weighted one-mode projection of the star 3-uniform hypergraph under model 1

 - `star_omp_with_weight.py` calculates the fixation probability on the one-mode projection of the star 3-uniform hypergraph with an arbitrary number of nodes, $N$, under model 1.